Area of Outstanding Natural Beauty

 Out and About

-That's why every year they produce an events programme called "Out and About".
-It's crammed with family events, guided walks and practical projects, and they won't cost you a penny.
+That’s why every year we produce an events programme called “Out and About”.
+It’s crammed with family events, guided walks and practical projects.
+And they won’t cost you a penny.

-So if you want to see a hillfort, pick a bilberry, watch a meteorite, detect a bat or hunt some bugs - visit their website to download the booklet.
+So if you want to see a hillfort, pick a bilberry, watch a meteorite, detect a bat or hunt some bugs, download the booklet below.

 There’s an event for everyone in there.

 To book a place or to find out more, call us on 01352 810614 or email firstname.lastname@example.org

 Take the Lead and be responsible dog owners in the Denbighshire countryside

 The Council and the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty have joined forces to launch this year’s campaign, encouraging people to keep their dogs on leads in the county’s open countryside.

 The Take the Lead campaign is now in its third year and is being launched ahead of the start of the holiday season this Easter.
 The campaign is targeting local residents and visitors to the countryside and wants to build on the success of previous years’ initiative.

 The campaign includes production of videos that will be shared on social media, features in the local media and online and direct engagement with people visiting the county’s scenic countryside.